From Bare Metal to Cloud: Cloud Definition 1

 Measured Service

-In cloud computing, various aspects of cloud services—such as storage space, computing resources, bandwidth, and user account counts—are measurable and controllable within certain limits.
-Resource usage can be monitored, controlled, and reported to provide transparency into service consumption for both providers and consumers.
+In measured services, various levels of cloud services can be monitored to a certain degree, such as storage space, computing resources, bandwidth, and the number of user accounts.
+Resource usage can be monitored, controlled, and reported, providing transparent usage information for both providers and consumers.

 These are the five essential characteristics of cloud computing.